 - Like other cruciferous species, Chinese cabbage contains mustard oil glycosides, also called “glucosinolate”.
 With cutting, chewing, or gently cooking it transforms to “sulforaphane”, which has antibacterial properties.
 Diverse studies suggest that this phytonutrient (secondary plant component) can prevent several types of cancer.(3, 4)

-With all these benefits in mind, is it then a wonder that many nutrition and health experts recommend eating at least one portion of cruciferous vegetables per day?
+Is it then a wonder that many nutrition and health experts recommend eating at least one portion of cruciferous vegetables per day?
 No problem with this yummy Chinese salad creation.